2 rescued from wash as rain covers Las Vegas Valley

 National Weather Service meteorologist Alex Boothe said light rain began about 5 a.m., moving in from the southwest and spreading across the valley.

-Boulder City had the most rain in the 12 hours ending at 5 a.m., with 1.7 inches while Henderson had a half-inch in the same time period, Boothe said.
-The northwest valley received from 0.10 to 0.30 of an inch.
-The rest of the valley had 0.20 of an inch or less.
+Boulder City had the most rain with 2 inches in some rain gauges.
+Henderson received more than a half-inch while the northwest valley received from 0.10 to 0.30 of an inch.

+McCarran reported 0.48 inches from the storm as of 10 a.m., bringing the total for 2019 to 5.39 inches.
+The average annual rainfall is 3.55 inches at the airport, which is the official measuring station for the valley.

 The forecast for Las Vegas has rain showers with a slight chance of thunderstorms Wednesday with highs in the low 60s.
 Winds will be southeast from 5 to 15 mph.